 Classical type 1 diabetes mellitus

-The body’s effort to get rid of hyperglycemia without acidosis causes polyuria, polydipsia, and weight loss despite increase in appetite (polyphagia).
+The body’s effort to reverse the hyperglycemia without acidosis causes polyuria, polydipsia, and weight loss despite an increase in appetite (polyphagia).

-- Polyuria occurs when serum glucose concentration exceeds the renal threshold for glucose loss via the urine.
-The body responds by increasing the urinary glucose excretion by increasing both concentration of the urine and frequency of urination.
-Polyuria may present as nocturia, enuresis, or daytime incontinence in a previously continent child.
+Polyuria occurs when serum glucose concentration exceeds the renal threshold for glucose loss via urine.
+The body responds by increasing urinary glucose excretion; the body achieves this by increasing both the concentration of urine and frequency of urination.
+Polyuria may present as nocturia, enuresis, or daytime incontinence in a previous continent child.
 In children who are not toilet trained, parents may note an increased frequency of wet diapers and/or diapers that are unusually wet.

-- Increased catabolism of stored glucose due to insulin deficiency gives the body an impression of low glucose supply, therefore, there is increased intake.
-However, there is increased fat breakdown and loss of glucose in urine thus the result is weight loss.
+Increased catabolism of stored glucose due to insulin deficiency gives the body an impression of low glucose supply; therefore, there is increased intake.
+However, increased fat breakdown and the loss of glucose in urine occur resulting in weight loss.
 This is known as polyphagia.

-If the disease is not controlled in its early stages, progress leads to:
+If diabetic ketoacidosis is not controlled in its early stages, it could lead to the following:

-- Increased catabolism of fatty acids and lipids into ketone bodies causes non-enzymatic conversion of acetoacetate into acetone giving a characteristic acetone breath
+- Increased catabolism of fatty acids and lipids into ketone bodies which causes the non-enzymatic conversion of acetoacetate into acetone giving a characteristic acetone breath

-- The metabolic acidosis is corrected by increased respiration leading to rapid deep breathing (Kussmaul respiration) that may be confused for respiratory distress
+- Metabolic acidosis is corrected by increased respiration, leading to rapid deep breathing (Kussmaul respiration) that may be confused with respiratory distress

-- Respiratory distress coupled with severe hypovolemia and acidosis compromise perfusion of the brain and children may fall into a comatose state
+- Respiratory distress coupled with severe hypovolemia and acidosis compromise brain perfusion and children become comatose

-Some children will be diagnosed with type 1 diabetes before the onset of clinical symptoms during routine screening especially if the clinician has a high index of suspicion, say children who have another close family member with type 1 diabetes.
+Some children will be diagnosed with type 1 diabetes before the onset of clinical symptoms during routine screening, especially if the clinician has a high index of suspicion; for example, in children who have another close family member with type 1 diabetes.

 Other symptoms include:

-- Hyperglycemia lowers the child’s immunity rendering him / her susceptible to infection.
-Presence of glucose in urine favors the growth of microbes and thus candidiasis is a common presentation especially among adolescent girls.
+- Hyperglycemia: this lowers the child’s immunity and increases susceptibility to infection.
+The presence of glucose in urine favors the growth of microbes; candidiasis is a common presentation, especially among adolescent girls.

 - Generalized body malaise

-- Alterations in the osmotic milieu of the lens leads to the imbalance of the aqueous and vitreous humors flow leading to changes in refractive index and visual disturbances.
-Children with longstanding hyperglycemia may present with cataracts due to hardening of the lens.
+- Alterations in the osmotic milieu of the lens lead to the imbalance of aqueous and vitreous humor flow, with changes in the refractive index and visual disturbances.
+Children with longstanding hyperglycemia may present with cataracts due to the hardening of the lens.

 Investigations of Type 1 Diabetes in Children

-To make a diagnosis of juvenile diabetes, a patient must fulfill the general diagnostic criteria for diabetes which entails identification of any two of the following findings:
+To make a diagnosis of juvenile diabetes, a patient must fulfill the general diagnostic criteria for diabetes, which entail the identification of any 2 of the following findings:

-- Signs and symptoms of diabetes such as polyuria, polydipsia, and poor weight gain with normal or minimally altered feeding pattern.
+- Signs and symptoms of diabetes such as polyuria, polydipsia, and poor weight gain with a normal or minimally altered feeding pattern

-- Fasting blood sugar level equal to or greater than 126 mg/dL (7.0 mmol/L).
-A fasting blood sugar level is obtained after a period of 8 hours with no caloric intake and a level of 100–125 mg/dL (5.6–6.9 mmol/L) is considered prediabetes and repeat screening should be done.
+- Fasting blood sugar level ≥ 126 mg/dL (7.0 mmol/L).
+Fasting blood sugar level is obtained after a period of 8 hours with no caloric intake.
+A level of 100–125 mg/dL (5.6–6.9 mmol/L) is considered prediabetes and repeat screening is required.

-- Glycated hemoglobin (A1C) greater or equal to 6.5 % indicates a persistent high level of glucose for the past two or three months and may be used to make a diagnosis of diabetes.
+- Glycated hemoglobin (A1C) ≥ 6.5% indicates a persistently high level of glucose for the past 2 or 3 months and may be used to make a diagnosis of diabetes.

-Once a diagnosis of diabetes is made, other tests are done to differentiate the various types of diabetes.
+Once a diagnosis of diabetes is made, other tests are conducted to differentiate the various types of diabetes.

 - Urinalysis for ketones which are more common in type I diabetes.

-Investigations to help in management and ruling out differential diagnosis
+Investigations to help both in management and in ruling out differential diagnosis:

-- Renal function tests to rule out renal failure and obtain a baseline state prior to initiation of treatment.
+- Renal function tests to rule out renal failure and to obtain a baseline state prior to the initiation of treatment.

-- Oral glucose tolerance test to differentiate type I diabetes from MODY and hyperglycemia due to other medical conditions.
+- Oral glucose tolerance test to differentiate type I diabetes from maturity-onset diabetes of the young (MODY) and hyperglycemia due to other medical conditions.